Why Some People Don't Like Kissing During Sex (Yes, It's Normal)

-Do you kiss during sex?
-The movies play it off like the two go hand-in-hand, but according to a recent study, some people find the act of kissing during a sexual encounter to be "too intimate."
+Do you like kissing during sex?
+The movies play it off like the two always go hand-in-hand, but in reality, it's normal to sometimes not enjoy kissing while having sex.

 "Kissing and cuddling appear to be critical aspects of postcoital affection and are associated with sexual and relationship satisfaction," the researchers explain in the paper.
 "Moreover, kissing, cuddling, and massage have been described as important aspects of sexual intimacy."

 People who kissed were more likely to cuddle, and people who did at least one of the three acts (kissing, cuddling, or massage) were three times as likely to say there was a lot of emotional intimacy during that sexual encounter.

 That said, only cuddling was significantly associated with more sexual pleasure and more emotional intimacy.
 Kissing during sex was not associated with more pleasure nor more intimacy.
 Clearly, more so than kissing, cuddling can be a seriously enjoyable experience for people.

 "We all know that feeling of comfort that washes over us when we enter the embrace of a loved one," writes William Cole, functional medicine practitioner and mbg Collective member.
 "Any kind of touch, including hugs and cuddling, releases the hormone oxytocin from your brain's pituitary gland.
 This hormone is often referred to as the 'love' hormone, as it's the primary hormone that peaks during orgasm and can actually increase bonding in couples."